michaelpatrickpurcell/network-protocols-course/README.md

 # Introduction to Network Protocols

+A short course intended to introduce junior analysts to network protocols.

 ## Syllabus

 This course is designed to be taught over a period of five days.
 Each day is subdivided into four sessions.
-The first and third sessions each day are intended to be lectures.
-The second and fourth sessions are intended to be time for hands-on exercises that reinforce the material covered in the lectures.
+The first and third sessions each day are traditional classroom lectures.
+The second and fourth sessions are time for students to do hands-on exercises that reinforce the material covered in the lectures.

 | &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; | Morning Lecture | Morning Exercise | Afternoon Lecture | Afternoon Exercise |
 | :-- | :-- | :-- | :-- | :-- |